What is a French Drain?

 How Does It Work?

 This means that during a heavy rainstorm, water that would otherwise pool around the exterior of the home can safely seep into the pipe, avoiding a flood through any cracks in the home’s foundation.
 It was extremely important to keep the cellars of farmhouses dry because that’s where food was stored, and being so far from town made it crucial to be innovative.
-A flooded cellar was especially a nightmare in the wintertime because it would spoil what the family who subsist on for months after the harvest.
+A flooded cellar was especially a nightmare in the wintertime because it would spoil what the family subsisted on for months after the harvest.

 DIY French Drain